syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/State-Persistence.md

 # State Persistence

-SfPivotGrid provides support to maintain the collapsed and expanded state when the corresponding pivot item gets changed.
-This can be achieved by enabling the property of `StatePersistenceEnabled` in SfPivotGrid control.
-Please refer the below code snippet to enable the state persistence.
+SfPivotGrid provides support to maintain the collapsed and expanded state of corresponding pivot item when it gets changed.
+This can be achieved by enabling the property of `StatePersistenceEnabled` in the SfPivotGrid control.
+Please refer the below code snippet to enable the state persistence:

 {% tabs %}